Acetaldehyde Profile

 Occupational Exposures Overview

 Inhalation is the most important route of occupational exposure.[1]
-CAREX Canada estimates that approximately 8,600 Canadians are exposed to acetaldehyde in the workplace.
-By industry, the largest exposed groups are plastic products manufacturing, food manufacturing, and farming.
-By occupation, the greatest exposures occur among plastic machine operators, followed by farmers, farm managers, and rubber and plastic manufacturing labourers.
+CAREX Canada estimates that approximately 6,400 Canadians are exposed to acetaldehyde in the workplace.
+The largest industrial groups exposed are plastic products manufacturing, farms, and bakeries and tortilla manufacturing.
+By occupation, the greatest exposures occur among labourers in food and beverage processing, managers in agriculture, and process control and machine operators in food and beverage processing.

 In food manufacturing, workers are exposed to acetaldehyde during diacetyl production.
 Diacetyl is a substance used for food flavouring, especially in microwave popcorn.
 Recent studies from the Netherlands[32] and the US[36] have measured acetaldehyde exposure during production of diacetyl.